coveo/platform-client/CONTRIBUTING.md

 ## Commit messages

 **Every commit message must comply with the [Angular Commit Message Conventions](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format) specification.
-We use the commit messages to automatically bump the package version according to the semantic versionning notation.
-Moreover, we generate changlogs for each version using those commit messages.**
+We use the commit messages to automatically bump the package version according to the semantic versioning notation.
+Moreover, we generate changelogs for each version using those commit messages.**

 -   You can either manually write a commit message that follows the convention using your favorite method.
 -   Or you can run `npm run commit-cli`.
 It will prompt you some questions about the nature of your changes, then it will commit your staged changes along with a generated message that follows our convention.